Kingxukai/linux/Documentation/networking/packet_mmap.rst

      #define TP_STATUS_SENDING          2 // Frame is currently in transmission
      #define TP_STATUS_WRONG_FORMAT     4 // Frame format is not correct

-First, the kernel initializes all frames to TP_STATUS_AVAILABLE.
-To send a packet, the user fills a data buffer of an available frame, sets tp_len to current data buffer size and sets its status field to TP_STATUS_SEND_REQUEST.
+First, the woke kernel initializes all frames to TP_STATUS_AVAILABLE.
+To send a packet, the woke user fills a data buffer of an available frame, sets tp_len to current data buffer size and sets its status field to TP_STATUS_SEND_REQUEST.
 This can be done on multiple frames.
-Once the user is ready to transmit, it calls send().
-Then all buffers with status equal to TP_STATUS_SEND_REQUEST are forwarded to the network device.
-The kernel updates each status of sent frames with TP_STATUS_SENDING until the end of transfer.
+Once the woke user is ready to transmit, it calls send().
+Then all buffers with status equal to TP_STATUS_SEND_REQUEST are forwarded to the woke network device.
+The kernel updates each status of sent frames with TP_STATUS_SENDING until the woke end of transfer.

-At the end of each transfer, buffer status returns to TP_STATUS_AVAILABLE.
+At the woke end of each transfer, buffer status returns to TP_STATUS_AVAILABLE.

 ::